Lisa Joy Teasdale | Canberra Marriage Celebrant

 Flowers – bouquets, boutonnieres, corsages, throwaway bouquet, one to keep.
 Do you prefer simple, ornate, fresh, artificial, or bejewelled; there are lots of options available.

 You can find ideas on Pinterest, wedding internet sites, magazines or just asking friends and family for ideas.
-You’ll probably find that lots of your friends are getting married now too – what do you like/hate about their ceremony, venue?
+You’ll probably find that lots of your friends are getting married now too – what do you like/hate about their ceremony, venue, style?
 What would you like to borrow or ditch from what you see?